Meatheads Burgers & Fries

-With reported annual sales in 2011 of approximately $5 million, the chain is currently composed of company-owned stores, and has not implemented a franchise model.
+With reported annual sales in 2011 of approximately $5 million, the chain was solely composed of company-owned stores, and never implemented a franchise model.
+In 2019, the partners sold the company to Crave Brands, LLC.

 On April 9, 2021, Meatheads Burgers & Fries filed for Chapter 11 bankruptcy protection.
 The chain's parent company, Crave Brands LLC, filed for Chapter 11 bankruptcy protection the same day.
+In September 2023, Epic Burger acquired the remaining six Meatheads locations and began the process of converting them to Epic Burger, starting with the Northbrook location.
+As of July 2024, only two locations remained, and were later replaced as well.